cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/privacy.md

 ## Effective Date

-This Privacy Policy is effective as of April 15, 2025.
+This Privacy Policy is effective as of March 4, 2025.

 ## Information We Collect